 The Congolese Health Ministry on Sunday confirmed the first reported case of the Ebola virus in Goma, a city of roughly 1 million people.

-The outbreak that began last year originated more than 350 kilometres north of Goma, but the virus has been gradually moving south. regional violence and a distrust of authorities has made work particularly difficult.
+The outbreak that began last year originated more than 350 kilometres north of Goma, but the virus has been gradually moving south.
+Health officials have had difficulty containing Ebola in the country’s more rural areas, where regional violence and a distrust of authorities has made work particularly difficult.

 The infected individual with the case reported on Sunday contracted the virus in Butembo, 200 kilometres to the north, where he interacted with Ebola patients.
 He developed symptoms last week before taking a bus to Goma.
 He then went to a clinic in the city and tested positive for Ebola.